 Take ownership of your workout and respect your limitations.
 Feed off the positive energy that an exercise class provides—enjoy the invigorating power of the group, without getting lost in your own competitive nature.

-Make sure to take classes that “meet you where your at” meaning they are the right skill level and intensity (or could be adjusted to your level allowing for modifications as you feel are needed).
+Make sure to take classes that “meet you where you’re at” meaning they are the right skill level and intensity (or could be adjusted to your level allowing for modifications as you feel are needed).

 Enjoyment leads to consistency, consistency leads to results